• Published May 25, 2026

 4. Managing the tension between global vs. local approaches.

 A significant challenge for global leaders is to understand and manage the tensions between global headquarters and regional or local offices.
 When do local needs, customs, regulations, practices, or markets drive decisions?
 How do organization-level expectations get infused at the local level?
 And how can leaders navigate the constant duality?
-More tips for global leaders on local vs. global are below.
+More tips for global leadership and balancing the tension between local vs. global are below.

 5. Communicating across barriers.

 Communication can be a challenge in any setting; it’s more complex and even more essential to communicate effectively in virtual spaces, since much of their collaboration will be with team members at other geographic locations.
-Effective global leaders learn to overcome geographic, cultural, and language barriers to ensure their virtual persona communicates effectively.
+Effective global leadership requires learning to overcome geographic, cultural, and language barriers and spanning boundaries for collaboration.

 6. Understanding and managing external forces.

 Doing business globally requires leaders to learn the governmental, legal, historical, and economic factors that influence their work.
-External forces impact the way organizations operate, and often, leaders must accept that these factors are outside of their control.
+External forces impact the way organizations operate, and often, global leadership roles means managers must accept that these factors are outside of their control.

 Leaders can’t be prepared for every situation, every cultural setting, every challenge.
 But to be effective outside of familiar settings, global leaders do need to be able to think and act in new ways and maintain sensitivity of cultural differences.

-One of the biggest challenges for global leaders is managing the tension between the need to be globally consistent while taking into account local differentiation.
+One of the biggest global leadership challenges is managing the tension between the need to be globally consistent while taking into account local differentiation.

 Imagine this scenario: A global vice president and a regional director of Sales are at odds.
 Both consider the other to be a savvy leader with solid business acumen.
 So what’s the problem?

-Global and regional leaders need to create strategies for balancing the tension inherent in their positions.
-Global leaders can do this in 3 ways.
+To avoid this, global leaders and regional leaders need to create strategies for balancing the tension inherent in their positions.
+Global leadership requires it.
+They can do this in 3 ways.

 1. Leaders should think and act globally.